-The Company has entered into a Strategic Consulting Agreement with Ore Capital, formerly a significant shareholder with a common director, effective September 1, 2018 for a twelve month term with provisions for automatic renewal for consecutive twelve month terms unless 30 days written notice of termination is provided.
-As compensation for the services provided, Ore Capital will receive a monthly fee of \$5,000.
-During the period ended December 31, 2019, the Company recorded \$15,000 (2019: \$15,000) in consulting fees payable to Ore Capital.
-Due to related parties at December 31, 2019 includes \$54,946 (2019: \$42,173) in amounts owing to Ore Capital for unpaid services and expenses.
+The Company had entered into a Strategic Consulting Agreement (the "Agreement") with Ore Capital, formerly a significant shareholder with a common director, effective September 1, 2018 for a twelve month term with provisions for automatic renewal for consecutive twelve month terms unless 30 days written notice of termination is provided.
+As compensation for the services provided, Ore Capital received a monthly fee of \$5,000.
+On January 2, 2020, the amount of \$49,350 payable to Ore Capital was assigned to two directors of Ore Capital, one of whom is Jason Cubitt who is also a director of the Company, as to